apkessler/lois-whiteboard/README.md

 If the app cannot connect to the internet for several minutes, it will display an error message.
 If it cannot connect for several hours, it will display a more serious error message.

+Also reccomended:
+-An app to lock ("pin") screen
+-An app to stop screen from dimming